coyote-team/coyote/CONTRIBUTING.md

 ## Making changes
 The `master` branch is used for our auto-deploy process and should be deploy-ready.
-Minor changes should target or be made on the `develop` branch.
-Substantial, feature-related changes should be made on a corresponding feature branch based off of `develop` branch.
+Substantial, feature-related changes should be made on a corresponding feature branch.
 Commits should be rebased for conciseness and clarity before pull requests are made.